Italian Double Object Pronouns (Pronomi Combinati): How To Use Them

 Hai dato la posta a Gianni?la posta (the mail)a Gianni (to Gianni)Have you given Gianni the mail?Gliel’hai data?Have you given it to him?

-Italian double of object pronouns chart
+Italian double object pronoun examples

 Double Object Pronouns: The Order